mario-digital/Saga_FE_CoinGecko/CORS-SOLUTIONS.md

 The app now includes automatic CORS error detection and handling:

-1. **Automatic Retry**: When a CORS error is detected, the app will automatically retry the request once after a 1-second delay
+1. **Automatic Retry**: When a CORS error is detected in the fetch layer, the app will automatically retry the request once after a 1-second delay
 2. **User-Friendly Error Messages**: CORS errors show as "Connection Issue" with helpful guidance
-3. **Auto-Retry with Countdown**: The error page shows a 3-second countdown and automatically retries
+3. **Auto-Retry with Countdown**: The error page shows a **45-second countdown** and automatically retries

 ## Why CORS Errors Occur